Recital for Berkshire Symphony Soloist Competition

 The competition is open to Williams College students who have completed certain required instrumental or vocal studies and are enrolled in qualifying courses.
 The students must be recommended by their instrumental or vocal teachers.
 The works may be one movement from a concerto, a single-movement work, a concert or operatic aria, song cycle, etc. for soloist and orchestra.
 The students are accompanied by professionals in both the recital and the competition itself.

 A distinguished panel of judges consisting of professional musicians from outside the Williams community chooses the winners.
-The auditions are overseen by director Ronald Feldman.
+The auditions are overseen by David Kechley, Chairman of the Department and Ronald Feldman.